 You should also consult your lawyer first because estates and inheritance laws can be complex.
 There might be restrictions on certain property – such as a requirement that a home is kept in the family – that prevent you from transferring it, selling it, or using it as collateral.

 Estate-based loans work like personal loans that are guaranteed by collateral.
-Your inheritance is the collateral, and you can borrow against it.
-Some estate loans work like advance-type loans because you can repay the full amount when you receive your inheritance.
-These loans can also work like installment loans with regular monthly payments.
-It’s important to consider whether you can afford the monthly payments while waiting for the estate to be settled.
-Some lenders won’t make estate-based loans to people with poor credit.
+The inheritance serves as collateral, and the heir can get a loan against it.
+Some estate loans are similar to inheritance advance loans because the borrower can repay the full amount when they receive their inheritance.
+Estate-based loans can also work like installment loans where the heir can pay back the amount in regular monthly payments.
+It's important to consider whether you can afford the monthly payments while waiting for the estate to be settled.

 The reasons why people choose loans based on inheritances vary widely, but some of the most common reasons include: